linkPost

 The LINK_FIELD

-method allows you to copy a field from a record to another record having a specific "attractor" field, optionally deleting the field from the source record.
+method copies a field from a record to another record of a different template having a specific "attractor" field, optionally deleting the field from the source record.

 The template of the destination record must have a field with the same name of the source field.